 Government.
-Federal government employment in Albuquerque decreased at an annual rate of approximately 0.5% from 2013 to 2022.
-State government increased 1.1% and local government decreased by 1.1% for the same period.
-For Fiscal Year 2022, local government recovered by 2.3%, State government increased by 0.8% and federal government decreased by 1.0%.
+Federal government employment in Albuquerque increased at an annual rate of approximately 0.2% from Fiscal Year 2014 to Fiscal Year 2023.
+State government increased 0.9% and local government decreased by 0.8% for the same period.
+For Fiscal Year 2023, local government recovered by 0.9%, State government increased by 1.4% and federal government decreased by 0.1%.
 The majority of state government jobs are at the University of New Mexico and the University of New Mexico Hospital.
 Local government includes tribal casinos in this sector, some of which have evolved into destination resorts, many of which suffered a great deal during the health crisis.
 Several of these resorts are operated by private companies and employment is therefore included in the private sector.
 The largest portion of employment in the local government sector is the Albuquerque Public Schools.

 Military.
 Federal military employment is not specifically categorized as a non-agricultural employment sector within the City.
 However, military employment is an important part of the Albuquerque economy.
 Kirtland Air Force Base is a major military installation and home to over 150 different operations.
 Kirtland Air Force Base has approximately 3,400 civil service.
 Military employment declined more or less steadily from the 1990's to 2015 and has been nearly flat since then.
-From Fiscal Year 2013 through Fiscal Year 2022, military employment decreased by 0.5%.
-For Fiscal Year 2022, military employment decreased 1.5%, or about 86 jobs.
+From Fiscal Year 2014 through Fiscal Year 2023, military employment decreased by 0.4%.
+For Fiscal Year 2023, military employment increased 3.5%, or about 200 jobs.

 Financial Activities.
 This sector includes finance, insurance, credit intermediation and real estate.
 Currently, the Financial Activities sector comprises 4.7% of the non-agricultural employment in the City.
-Employment in this sector experienced 1.3% average annual increase from 2013 to 2022 and in Fiscal Year 2022 grew 0.2%.
+Employment in this sector experienced 1.5% average annual increase from 2014 to 2023 and in Fiscal Year 2023 grew 2.5%.
 This sector comprises 4.7% of Albuquerque MSA employment.

 Construction.
 Construction employment in the Albuquerque MSA is generally cyclical.
 There can be large increases in employment due to large road projects, commercial expansions or strong residential construction, and, conversely, large decreases upon completion of such projects.
 In 2006, this sector had employment of 31,184, a new maximum for this sector.
-Following several years of decreases, from 2013 to 2022 the sector increased 3.1%, to a total of 25,800.
-However, this is still well below the Fiscal Year high of 31,596.
+Following several years of decreases, from 2014 to 2023 the sector increased 3.4%, to a total of 26,200 and increased another 4.7% in Fiscal Year 2023.

 Between Fiscal Years 2003 through 2005, construction of single-family housing units peaked in the City with an annual average of 5,000 single-family housing permits.
 Single family permits began declining in 2006 and fell to only 436 permits in Fiscal Year 2009.
-Single family permits generally increased since 2009 and reached 1,331 in Fiscal Year 2018, dropping back to 827 in 2019 and up to 935 in 2020.
-For Fiscal Year 2021, total construction permit values ended 0.3% over Fiscal Year 2020 at \$665.8 million, the highest amount since 2017.
-Fiscal Year 2022 ended 8.8% above the previous year, or at about \$725 million.
+Single family permits generally increased since 2009 and reached 1,331 in Fiscal Year 2018, dropping back to

+827 in 2019 and up to 935 in 2020.
+For the past 10 years, the average has been just under 900.
+For Fiscal Year 2023, total construction permit values ended 14.1% below Fiscal Year 2022 at \$622.3.8 million.